“Oh, that’s my FAVORITE bread!”

 Same amount of time you’ll spend if you decide to knead by hand.

-But once I lift it out of the bowl and shape it into a ball – smooth as a baby’s bottom!
+Still, once I lift it out of the bowl and shape it into a ball – smooth as a baby’s bottom!

 Place the dough in a lightly greased bowl, or large (8-cup) measuring cup.
 Cover it, and let it rise for 60 to 90 minutes.